dsc-courses/dsc80-2023-fa/syllabus.md

 ### Lectures

-Lectures will be held in-person on Mondays, Wednesdays, and Fridays from 12-12:50PM in [Mandeville Auditorium B-210].
+Lectures will be held in-person on Tuesday and Thursday from 3:30-4:50PM in [Center Hall 216].
 Attendance is not required, **though you are encouraged to attend in-person if you are able to**.
 Lectures will be podcasted.

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the course GitHub repository, [github.com/dsc-courses/dsc80-2023-sp](https://github.com/dsc-courses/dsc80-2023-sp).
 We will also link HTML previews of each lecture notebook from the course homepage; you can use these to annotate the lecture notebooks with a tablet, if you'd like.